Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Data Collection

-\begin{itemize}[wide = 0pt, itemsep = 3pt, topsep=3pt, listparindent=\parindent] \item \textit{(Step 3.1) Determining the incidence of KUs in the source code.} We count the occurrences of KUs in each Java file for every studied release in the defect dataset using our custom detector, which is built on top of Eclipse JDT (refer to Section~\ref{subsec:knowledge_detection}). \end{itemize}
+\item \textbf{(Step 4) Compute KU metrics.} We count the occurrences of each KU in each Java file from every studied release in the defect dataset using our custom KU detector (refer to Section~\ref{subsec:knowledge_detection} for details). \end{itemize}